-I fully support the Minister for Health and Social Services, who has identified one of his highest priorities for urgent action is to continue the exemplary work that has been undertaken in the last few months to develop the JCM.
+As Minister for Health and Social Services, one of my highest priorities for urgent action is to continue the exemplary work that has been undertaken in the last few months to develop the JCM.
 This work is vital to creating a holistic, patient-centred health system and will form the basis of planning for the new hospital and the development of a sustainable health system to serve Jersey for many years to come.
 The Government Plan includes a commitment to develop a model to support access to primary care for financially vulnerable individuals.

 The development of the JCM will create a new relationship between government and general practitioners.
 It will also create and strengthen relationships with many other types of health care providers.
 Working together across primary care, a range of professions will support local people with their healthcare needs in the future.
 The role of patient fees in the new system will be developed over the next few months following an intensive exercise to be undertaken by health economists who will consider and validate each aspect of the JCM.
-That work will start in December and will be completed in the first half of 2020.
+That work will start in December and is anticipated to be completed in the first half of 2020.

-I fully support the HSS Minister's view that completing this validation process to enable the JCM to begin implementation in the second half of 2020 should be a high priority.
+Completing this validation process to enable the JCM to begin implementation in the second half of 2020 is a high priority.
 This will begin the transformation of our existing primary and secondary care services and the settings in which these are delivered.
-I support the HSS Minister's decision to complete these preparatory steps comprehensively, but also as quickly as possible to allow the new system to commence.
+The focus in this time period is to complete these preparatory steps comprehensively, but also as quickly as possible to allow the new system to commence.
 Given this significant and transformational workstream, it would not be a good use of public resources to undertake work on making adjustments to the current primary care system in advance of the completion of the validation exercise.

-Once that high-level work is complete, I understand that the Government will promptly develop plans to address any barriers to access that might be faced by patients in the new system.
+Once that high-level work is complete, the Government will be ready to address any barriers to access that might be faced by patients in the new system.